When you are considering the purchase of a new or pre-owned car you should be aware of all of the risks

 • What car make and model are you looking for?

-Now you have decided what car you are looking for and your budget, write a list of questions to ask the seller so when you find the car you aren’t dazzled by the way it looks before you have performed a through car check.
+Now you have decided what car you are looking for and your budget, write a list of questions to ask the seller so when you find the car you are not dazzled by the way it looks before you have performed a through car check.

 • Once you have the free HPI, the next thing to look at is the price and what the car valuation is.